-\weg{Recently there has been a flurry of research on ignorance.
-Various forms of ignorance have been proposed in the literature, such as pluralistic ignorance~\cite{o1976pluralistic,bjerring2014rationality,proietti2014ddl}, circumscriptive ignorance~\cite{konolige1982circumscriptive}, chronological ignorance~\cite{shoham1986chronological}, factive ignorance~\cite{kubyshkina2019logic}, relative ignorance~\cite{Goranko:2021}, disjunctive ignorance~\cite{Fan:2021disjunctive}, severe ignorance~\cite{bonzio2022logical}. } In a seminal work~\cite{Fine:2018}, Fine classifies several forms of ignorance, among which are `ignorance of (the fact that)' (also called `Fitchean ignorance' there), `first-order ignorance (whether)', `Rumsfeld ignorance' and `second-order ignorance'.
+Recently there has been a flurry of research on ignorance.
+Various forms of ignorance are proposed in the literature, such as pluralistic ignorance~\cite{o1976pluralistic,bjerring2014rationality,proietti2014ddl}, circumscriptive ignorance~\cite{konolige1982circumscriptive}, chronological ignorance~\cite{shoham1986chronological}, factive ignorance~\cite{kubyshkina2019logic}, relative ignorance~\cite{Goranko:2021}, disjunctive ignorance~\cite{Fan:2021disjunctive}.
+In a seminal paper~\cite{Fine:2018}, instead of discussing the definition of ignorance, Fine classifies several forms of ignorance, among which are `ignorance of (the fact that)' (also called `Fitchean ignorance' there), `first-order ignorance (whether)', `Rumsfeld ignorance' and `second-order ignorance'.
 One is {\em ignorant of} (the fact that) $\phi$, if $\phi$ is the case but one does not know it.
 One is {\em (first-order) ignorant whether} $\phi$, if one neither knows $\phi$ nor knows its negation.
 One is {\em Rumsfeld ignorant of} $\phi$, if one is ignorant of the fact that one is ignorant whether $\phi$.
 One is {\em second-order ignorant whether} $\phi$, if one is ignorant whether one is ignorant whether $\phi$.

 \weg{The forms of `ignorance of' and `ignorance whether' correspond to important metaphysical concepts --- accident (or `accidental truths') and contingency, respectively.
 A proposition is {\em accidental}, if it is true but possibly false; otherwise, it is {\em essential}.
 A proposition is {\em contingent}, if it is possibly true and possibly false; otherwise, it is {\em non-contingent}.
 The notion of contingency has been discussed since Aristotle~\cite{Borgan67}, whereas the notion of accident traces back at least to Leibniz, in the guise of `v\'{e}rit\'{e}s de fait' (factual truths), see e.g.~\cite{Heinemann:1948,AD:1989A}.
 As for the axiomatizations of contingency logic and the logic of accidental truths, we refer to~\cite{Fan:2019} or~\cite{Fan:2021} and references therein.